Beauty's Plastic Problem

-The beauty sphere is awash with plastic pollution.
-We’re here to change that.
+The beauty sphere is awash with plastic.
+We're here to change that.

 The global cosmetics industry produces over 142 billion units of packaging every year - the vast majority of which contain plastic.
 What’s more, there are over 500 officially recognised microplastic ingredients being used within formulas.
 It’s no secret that beauty has a huge plastic problem!

 When it comes to beauty packaging, 95% is thrown away after just one use and only 14% of it makes it to a recycling centre.